System-Engineering-Group-9/system-engineering-group-9.github.io/docs/systemDesign.md

 ### Section 2.3 - UML Structure Overview

-Here is an overview of our classes structure, mainly showing how game managers in Unity are interrelated to each other and showing their dependencies.
-We can see all managers are controlled by `GameManager` which follows the MVC design pattern.
-However, this is only a simplicit view of the structure, where lots of variables and methods are not shown, also some classes are also ignored for illustrative purpose.
-In Reality, the game managers interact with each other in a much more complicated way.
+This section provides an overview of the class structure, focusing on the relationships between key game managers in Unity.
+The diagram illustrates how these managers interact and how they manage their children, with `GameManager` serving as the central controller, following the MVC design pattern.

+For simplicity, this representation omits certain variables, methods, and minor classes to enhance clarity.
+In reality, the interactions between game managers are more complex, involving deeper dependencies and data exchanges.

 ![image](./SysDesImg/UML.drawio.png)